 - Pakistan: $252.8 million (up 0.3%)

 - United Arab Emirates: $248.3 million (down -47.6%)

 - Greece: $159.9 million (down -19.7%)

 - Mexico: $145.7 million (up 7%)

 Vietnam generated the highest surplus in the international trade of cement.
 In turn, this positive cashflow confirms Vietnam’s strong competitive advantage for this specific product category.

-The United States of America incurred the highest deficit in the international trade of cement.
-In turn, this negative cashflow highlights America’s strong competitive disadvantage for this specific product category but also signals opportunities for cement-supplying countries that help satisfy the powerful demand.
+The People’s Republic of China and the United States of America posted the highest deficits in the international trade of cement.
+In turn, these negative cashflows highlight both economic powerhouses’ strong competitive disadvantages for this specific product category but also signals opportunities for cement-supplying countries that help satisfy the powerful demand.